syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Wizard.md

 5. Clicking the Edit points button, opens the ChartPoint Collection Editor.

    ![](Chart-Wizard_images/Chart-Wizard_img4.jpeg)

-   _Figure_ _12_: _ChartPoint Collection Editor_

 6. Click Add to add points to the series.
 Give X and Y values.
 Click Ok.

    ![](Chart-Wizard_images/Chart-Wizard_img5.png)

-   _Figure_ _13_: _Adding Points to Series_

 Data source - The data source to connect with, can be selected using the data source page.
 Once the data source is selected, it will guide you through the connectivity steps.
-Refer Data Binding in Chart Through Chart Wizard topic for detailed information.
+Refer [Data Binding in Chart Through Chart Wizard](http://docs.syncfusion.com/windowsforms/chart/chart-data#data-binding-in-chart-through-chart-wizard) topic for detailed information.
 This topic describes data binding techniques at the design-time through Chart Wizard tools.

 Series Data - Using this tab, we can change the type of the chart.
 Whenever an external data source is selected using the Data Source tab, XValue and YValue ComboBox will be supplied with all the column names of the external data source.

 Select one column for XValue and another for YValue, between which you wanted to draw the chart.
-Refer Data Binding in Chart Through Chart Wizard topic for detailed information.
+Refer [Data Binding in Chart Through Chart Wizard](http://docs.syncfusion.com/windowsforms/chart/chart-data#data-binding-in-chart-through-chart-wizard) topic for detailed information.